richard4231/soundOmath/README.md

 # soundOmath
-sounding math app
+Sound o Math is an experimental approach to combine mathematics an musical patterns.
+Our aim is to build a mashine which can visualisize and play diffrent quind of number patterns.

-# versions
+# Versions

+### Version 0.3
+- Code documentation
+- Dynamic horizontal buttons
+- IOS fix 1

+### ToDo:
+- Speed change functions
+- Dynamic vertical buttons
+- Automatic Tests
+- Performance Tests and optimazion

-### version 0.2
+### Version 0.2
-- full integration and display of all interacton element
+- Full integration and display of all interacton element
-- first color definition (styles/my-custom-styles)
+- First color definition (styles/my-custom-styles)
-- reduce function from 3 patterns -> 1
+- Reduce function from 3 patterns -> 1

-### version 0.1
+### Version 0.1
-- used ES6
+- Usage of ES6 boilerplate framework for gulp
-- bootstrap with a special template
+- Bootstrap with a special template
-- gulp automation with
+- Gulp automation with
-	- babel ES6 compability
+	- Babel ES6 compability
 	- SASS
 	- JavaScript concatination (uglify)
-	- parallel browser test with (browsersync)
+	- Parallel browser test with (browsersync)
-- simple Mockup with sound and d3.js integration
+- First Mockup with sound and d3.js integration

-#Roadmap

-### version 0.3
-- code documentation
-- speed functions
-- dynamic buttons
-- Reduce and Extend the menue
-- iOS fix
-- tests automatization
-- performance tests and optimazion
+# Roadmap

 ### version 0.4
 - new sounds
-- endless flow from the left
+- new visualization endless flow from the left
 - mobile optimization

 ### version 0.5